Future Payment Plans

 b.
 Print the agreement.

 c.
-Have the guarantor sign it.
+The guarantor signs it.

 Note: You can scan the signed document into the patient’s Document Manager record.
 That way your office and the guarantor both have copies for your records.

 d.
-Close the browser tab that is displaying the agreement to return to the tab that is displaying the Create Future Due Payment Plan page.
+Close the browser tab that is displaying the agreement to return to the tab that is displaying the Create Future Payment Plan page.

 15. Select the Guarantor has received payment plan, provided the signature, and agreement has been retained for future reference. checkbox.